 4 August: ’12 years ago today I came here and left Bromley.
 What anxious years they have been to me.
 What rude insulting people I have had to live with and it is worse now.’

 The body’s need for Vitamin D, made through exposure to sunlight, was not known about at this time.
 But the health benefits of cod liver oil had been discovered.
 H. G. Wells wrote about his mother’s ‘fanatical belief’ in the stuff to prevent the vitamin insufficiency that gave his brother ‘a pigeon breast and retarted growth.’
 Mrs Wells recorded her bouts of ill health and self-medication in her diary: ‘Very poorly took oil.’
-Poignantly, she wrote this on a summer’s evening: 23 August, after twelve years of a largely underground existence.
+She wrote this on a summer’s evening: 23 August, after twelve years of a largely underground existence.

 Elsewhere in Britain, during the latter years of Queen Victoria’s reign, drastic improvements were being made to the standards of living for servants.
 Enlightened country house design was bringing the servants into fresh air and daylight.